China National Peking Opera Company

 The China National Peking Opera Company (CNPOC), originally named the National Peking Opera Theater of China, is one of the national ensembles of performance arts directly under the supervision of the Ministry of Culture of the People's Republic of China.
-Situated in Beijing, it was founded in January 1955, with opera performer Mei Lanfang as the first president in its history.
+Situated in Beijing, it was founded in January 1955, with opera performer Mei Lanfang as its first president.
 The current president is Song Guanlin.